AthindraM/old-nvim-config/README.md

 # Neovim Configuration
-This is aa work in progress.
+This is a work in progress.

 (NOTE: I started using LazyVim.
 I will eventually return to this in the future)